 The British Book Design and Production Awards took place on Thursday 10 November 2016 at the Jumeirah Carlton Tower Hotel in Knightsbridge in central London.
 The guest host for the evening was Baroness Floella Benjamin, best known in households across the country for her children’s programmes such as ‘Playschool’ and ‘CBeebies’ Bedtime Stories’.
 In 2013 Floella was made a Fellow of the Shakespeare Birthplace Trust and throughout 2016 has been promoting their Shakespeare in Schools initiative.

 As one of the most prestigious and popular literary events of the year, the British Book Design and Production Awards recognize the excellence of the British book design and production industry by celebrating the year’s best books.
 The awards are designed to represent everything that is best in British book design and are seen as the flagship event in the industry’s year.
 The event is supported by the British Printing Industries Federation (BPIF), Oxford Brookes University, and the Publishers Association.

-Angus Phillips, Director of the Oxford International Centre for Publishing Studies, presented the award in the Literature category, sponsored by Oxford Brookes, to the Folio Society for the book The Narrative of Arthur Gordon Pym.
+Angus Phillips, Director of the Oxford International Centre for Publishing Studies, presented the award in the Primary, Secondary and Tertiary Education category, sponsored by Oxford Brookes, to the Hachette Children’s Group for the Kids Get Coding Series.

 You can see the full list of winners here.